-Operating Power Gain
+B. Operating Power Gain

-Operating power gain is the ratio of power (P_L) delivered to the load (Z_L) to power (P{in}) supplied to 2 port network.
-Power delivered to the load is the difference between the power reflected at the output port and the input power, and power supplied to 2-port network is the difference between the input power at the input port and the reflected power.
+Operating power gain is the ratio of power (P $L$) delivered to the load (Z $L$) to power (P ${in}$) supplied to 2 port network.
+Power delivered to the load is the difference between the power reflected at the output port and the input power port, and power supplied to the 2-port network are the difference between the input power at the input port and the reflected power.
 Therefore, Operating Power Gain is represented by